VA loans: Benefits, eligibility requirements and more

 The amount of leftover funds you’ll need is determined by the cost of your mortgage payment, including principal, interest, taxes and insurance.
 Although it’s not always required, it’s a good idea to show reserves equal to 2 months of mortgage payments.

-VA loans are one of two major mortgage options that typically don’t require a down payment.
-This means you’ll need less money upfront, being able to save the extra or spend it on home furnishings and projects.
+- No down payment requirement: A VA loan doesn’t typically require a down payment.
+You’ll be able to save the extra or spend it on home furnishings and projects.

-VA loans don’t require private mortgage insurance (PMI).
+- No Private mortgage Insurance (PMI): VA loans don’t require private mortgage insurance (PMI).
 PMI is mortgage insurance on conventional loans that a lender will require you to pay if you don’t put at least 20% down.
-Not having to pay PMI can save you 0.1% – 2% of your remaining loan balance per year, which you’ll have to pay until you reach 20% equity if you didn’t put that same percentage down at minimum.

-VA loans allow you to qualify with a higher DTI than any mortgage program from one of the major mortgage investors.
-If your credit score is 620 or better, DTI to qualify can vary based on factors such as credit score and down payment amount.
+- Lenient borrowing requirements: VA loans allow you to qualify with a higher DTI than any mortgage program from one of the major mortgage investors.

 In addition to standard VA loan benefits, disabled veterans have access to other benefits.